RudraJadaun1/AEGIS/README.md

 ---

 ## Key features device comes with -

 **Air-Gapped Security:** Zero wireless connectivity.
-Bad actors cannot hack what they cannot reach.
+Hacker can never ever hack what they cannot reach.

-**Dual-Core Isolation:** The security functions run on a different core as the interface for users.
+**Dual-Core Isolation:** The device works on 2 different atecc608b chips so that the ui and the keys both stay protected

-Hardware Root of Trust: TOTP secrets reside inside two tamper-resistant cryptographic chips - ATECC608B, not in the flash memory of the microcontroller.
-**High accuracy MEMS RTC:** DS3231MZ module for precision timekeeping, maintains time for years without syncing.
+**High accuracy MEMS RTC:** DS3231MZ module for precision time,this chip maintains time for years without drifting.

-A physical slide switch: This completely cuts off the battery and is known as a "hardware kill switch."
+**A physical slide switch:** This completely cuts off the battery and is known as a "hardware kill switch."

 It comes with an oled 128x64 display and a rotery encoder dial for selecting accounts.

 ---